-- Competitors must be matriculating to, or be a first year student at the participating Universities to complete a Bachelor degree.
+- Participants must be matriculating to, or be a first year student at a local accredited tertiary institution to complete a Bachelor’s degree.

-- Competitors must indicate the name and nature of their project in writing by the deadline.
-Any amendment/s to the project submitted must be completed by the deadline.
+- Participants must submit the name and nature of their project by the deadline.
+Any amendment/s to the project submitted must also be completed by the deadline.

-- Competitors are required to be engaged in their project for a specified time period each week.
+- Participants are required to be engaged in their project for a specified time period each week.
 However, in light of the corona virus, this has been temporarily nullified.

 - Participants must report regularly to their Supervisor.
-Communication streams should be determined between competitors and their designated Supervisor.
+Communication streams should be determined between participants and their designated Supervisor.

 - Any difficulties which emerge during the implementation of the project must be brought to the Supervisor’s attention as soon as possible.

-- Competitors must sign a Log Sheet each day of service in order to document the number of contact hours given to their project.
-Supervisors must sign this Log Sheet as confirmation that the service was indeed given.
+- Participants must sign a Log Sheet each day of service in order to document the number of contact hours given to their project.
+Supervisors must sign this Log Sheet as confirmation that the service was indeed executed.

-- Competitors must keep a diary written or electronic on the project.
+- Participants are encouraged to keep a diary on the project.
 The diary should detail achievements, difficulties experienced and how they were resolved.
 The Supervisor should check the diary at least on a fortnightly basis.

-- Each competitor must submit a final report to King’s House by the stipulated deadline.
+- Each participant must submit a final report to the GGPE Secretariat by the stipulated deadline.
 This report should include photographic or videotaped proof of their involvement before, during and after the project.

-- The Supervisor’s report must be submitted separately to King’s House by the deadline.
+- The Supervisor’s report must be submitted separately to the Secretariat by the deadline.

 What are the prizes?

 These include scholarships and book grants.
-All prizes are announced in the particular year of the competition.
+All prizes are announced in the particular year of the programme.

 How will the projects/voluntary work be judged?

 - A GGPE Panel assesses all entries and determines a short list which is submitted to the judges.
 If necessary, the Panel will visit the shortlisted projects in order to present the fullest possible information to the judges.